centrahq/api-documentation/pages/03.fe-development/ingridv2-implementation/docs.md

 - **Test**: If set to `yes` Centra will connect to Ingrid's `stage` environment, if set to `no` Centra will connect to Ingrid's `production` environment.
 - **Default Locale**: The locale (language) the widget will be shown in by default, if a proper locale is set on the selection Centra will tell Ingrid to try to use the selection's language instead.
 If Ingrid doesn't support the locale on the selection, the default locale will be used.
-- **Is address feature enabled**: Enabled by default.
-If set to `yes` Ingrid's widget will present address form for the customer to provide their address and information required for delivery processing purposes.
-Updates of the address information are send to Centra using Centra CheckoutScript that is a handler of client side events.
+- **Is Address Form Feature Enabled:** This feature is enabled by default.
+If set to `yes`, it signifies your confirmation that the address feature is activated for your Ingrid merchant account.
+Ingrid widget will present an address form for the customer to provide their address and information required for delivery processing purposes.
+Updates of the address information are sent to Centra using the Centra CheckoutScript, which handles client-side events.
   [notice-box=info]
-  In order to enable address feature on Ingrid side, you should contact Ingrid support.
+  Before enabling address form feature setting in the plugin, please contact Ingrid support to enable it on Ingrid's side.
+  [/notice-box]
+- **Is Billing Form Feature Enabled**: Disabled by default.
+If set to `yes`, it signifies your confirmation that the billing form feature is activated for your Ingrid merchant account.
+When enabled, Ingrid will present a "Billing to" section and a "Same as delivery" checkbox.
+If the checkbox is selected, it indicates that the billing address is the same as the delivery address.
+If the checkbox is unmarked, a separate billing form will be presented for customers to provide specific billing information.
+  Updates to the address information are sent to Centra using the Centra CheckoutScript, which handles client-side events.
+Please note, the billing form feature is only available when the address form feature is enabled.
+  [notice-box=info]
+  Before enabling billing form feature setting in the plugin, please contact Ingrid support to enable it on Ingrid's side.
   [/notice-box]
 - **Suspend Ingrid widget on shipping option changed**: If set to `yes` Ingrid's widget will be put into a "loading state" whenever the shipping option is changed by the user until Centra has recevied the update.
 It is important that your front end picks up those changes and resumes the widget when ready.
 - **Update address in Ingrid's widget from address stored on basket in Centra**: